Decks collapse during firefighter event; at least 22 injured

 The decks appeared to have been attached to a three-story building and topped by a fourth-floor overhang.
 The second and third levels appeared to have pancaked onto a first-floor deck.
 The overhang looked intact.

 Wildwood Fire Chief Daniel Speigel said authorities would not make a statement Saturday amid attempts to clean up and investigate.
-More information is likely on Sunday, he said.
+More information is likely on Sunday, DeVito said.